–

 HOME

 Hello!
 This is Ava. .
 I hope you will allow me about 9 minutes to introduce you to the Mariner Medical plan, to launch a maritime clinic that will provide affordable, women’s reproductive and other health care that will be as comprehensive as that provided by comparable land-based clinics.
-This is a response to the restrictions of US Gulf State governments, including policies that extend well beyond outright abortion bans, and remain even after state constitutional amendments.
+This is a response to the brutal restrictions of US Gulf State governments, including policies that extend well beyond outright abortion bans, and remain even after state constitutional amendments.
 The result is that the health, and the very lives, of women in these states is endangered, as is the well-being of their entire families. .

-With the proposed host ship’s 5000-mile cruise range, and with the transport of provisions and people to and from it to be only via high-speed ferry, the offshore operations are ensured to be safe and secure, by confining operations to the international waters of the US Gulf, except for refueling and some reprovisioning and periodic down-time in Tampico Mexico.
+With the proposed host ship’s 5,000-mile cruise range, and with the transport of provisions and people to and from it to be only via high-speed ferry and records encrypted to secure them from theft or seizure, the offshore operations are ensured to be safe and secure, by confining operations to be beyond US Gulf limits, except for refueling and some reprovisioning and periodic down-time in Tampico Mexico.
 Comprehensive service is expected to be convenient to almost the entire gulf population, from Fort Myers Florida to Brownsville Texas, that is within 2 hours of the coast.
 This scenario is based on a presumption that an option of a maximum 2-hour drive & half-hour ferry-ride to a modern clinic, for affordable, comprehensive & confidential health care, together with a relaxing day on a classic cruise ship, is preferable to a costly, multiday trip to a distant state’s clinic, for more expensive, more limited and not fully confidential care. .

 Careful planning included locating ten approximately evenly spaced offshore service venues along the coast, that are each about 12 miles offshore of a ferry-capable port.
 This will facilitate access to the ship, which will transit overnight, from most of those venues to an adjacent one, so as to be ready for services there, early the next day, while also facilitating day excursions to the coast, by the retail cruise guests.
-It will also facilitate 2 visits to almost all venues, during each repeating 21-day itinerary of 2200 miles.
-With the clinic being merely a ship tenant, registered as an independent entity in corporate secrecy Bermuda, operations restricted to international waters and records encrypted to secure them from theft or seizure, the operations, staff and patients will be beyond US & State government or third-party control, except for international safety mandates that apply to all ships, in all waters, that have more than 11 persons onboard. .
+It will also facilitate 2 visits to almost all venues, during each repeating 21-day itinerary of 2,200 miles.
+With the clinic being merely a ship tenant, that’s registered as an independent entity in corporate secrecy Bermuda, and operations restricted to international waters, the operations, staff and patients will be beyond US & State government or third-party control, except for international safety mandates that apply to all ships that have more than 11 persons onboard, in all waters. .

 Furthermore, the proposed host ship already is, or can affordably be made to be, both environmentally and IMO compliant.
-And, it is US-built, registered and owned, and will have an American maritime crew.
+And, it’s US-built, registered and owned, and will have an American maritime crew.
 That makes it virtually the only available, affordable and appropriate-size vessel in America, that complies for exemption from the Jones-Act and other regulations that prohibit foreign vessels from servicing serial US ports, even if they never actually enter the ports. .

-Resembling a large yacht, the clinic’s proposed host is an existing but fully rehabbed small classic cruise-ship, with 100% exterior cabins.
-The clinic will be adjacent to this ship’s sparkling restaurant, with a super-comfortable, multi-purpose ship lounge one deck higher, and a spacious top sun-deck with a bar, lounge chairs, fishing-equipment, kayaks and other water-sports gear available.
-A separate onboard operation, serving up to about 80 retail cruise guests and with its own crew of 45, will handle all hospitality and technically-complex maritime obligations for the clinic, saving it extreme effort and expense.
+A separate onboard operation, serving up to about 80 retail cruise guests and with its own crew of 48, will handle all hospitality and technically-complex maritime obligations for the clinic, saving it extreme effort and expense.
 This will leave basic S T C W maritime certifications, internationally mandated even for non-maritime shipboard workers, as the clinic’s only non-medical obligation. .

 Patients and guests will enjoy meals prepared by talented, culinary graduates and patients will have access to all ship amenities during their day on-board.
 Patient day-fees will be inclusive of the full exam, pap & other tests, mammogram and outside lab consultations, in addition to those meals and amenities.
 Excluding other services, the only other cost will be $60, for the high-speed-ferry round-trip, snacks & beverages, charged because the ferry is a completely separate entity from the clinic operation. .